 You will never be ignored again.

-Your voice, your hopes, and your dreams will define our American destiny.
-And your courage and goodness and love will forever guide us along the way.
+define our American destiny.
+And your courage and goodness and love will

 It is significant that, unlike most of his other public statements (especially those that are unscripted), this speech is lacks the abundance of self-referential language that is often characteristic of Trump's speech.
 Indeed, it seems that those who fashioned the speech (a group that might or might not include Trump himself), bent over backwards to limit the self-referential terms as much as possible.
 In fact, this inaugural speech is significantly less self-referential than many of those considered canonical in the American political canon.